Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 Budibase also offers unrivaled scalability.
 Build additional apps, or add new users, at no extra cost.
 We empower users to build the perfect tools for their needs, so they can evolve as their business grows.

+Budibase is the smart way to modernize tools and add SSO to legacy applications.

-We don’t charge for Budibase, but we do offer premium support and SLAs for enterprise customers.
+We also offer premium support and SLAs for enterprise customers.
 Check out our [pricing page](https://budibase.com/pricing) for more details.

 ## Start modernizing legacy applications today